biomejs/biome/rfcs/002-runtime-api.md

 ## Errors

 This proposal assumes that **all** APIs are prone to errors for different reasons.
-Internally, in the Rust Workspace, we emit a `RomeError`, which might contain other variants with other errors, form example `ConfigurationError`.
+Internally, in the Rust Workspace, we emit a `BiomeError`, which might contain other variants with other errors, form example `ConfigurationError`.

-At the moment this `RomeError` is not serialized, so it's not very easy to come up with a clear proposal, but a runtime should receive at least a `code` of the error, e.g. `RomeError:ConfigurationError`, maybe a `sub_code` e.g. `ConfigurationError::ConfigAlreadyExists`,
+At the moment this `BiomeError` is not serialized, so it's not very easy to come up with a clear proposal, but a runtime should receive at least a `code` of the error, e.g. `BiomeError:ConfigurationError`, maybe a `sub_code` e.g. `ConfigurationError::ConfigAlreadyExists`,